-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Structured Conversations were carried out by class teachers as a zoom call.
+Structured Conversations were carried out by class teachers face to face as 1:1 conversations.
 Teachers and parents set personalised targets for children and created a personalised provision map using these targets.
-(Some parents were reluctant to take up meetings via zoom so our approach to these conversations will be reviewed during the academic year 2021- 2022).
 Directed use of catch-up funding supported improved outcomes for PP children, however, attainment of PP children is still below expected level for most children.